cds-astro/a-FAIR-journey-for-astronomical-data/episodes/section_data_curation.md

 ::::::::::::::::::::::::::::::::::::: objectives

+- Create FAIR tables, integrating "key" columns
-- Be aware of all the steps happening behind the curtains once your data are submitted, and before their full integration into the VO
+- Summarize all the steps happening behind the curtains once your data are submitted, and before their full integration into the VO

 ::::::::::::::::::::::::::::::::::::::::::::::::